MDAnalysis/membrane-curvature/docs/source/pages/Usage.rst

 For copy-paste examples of both methods see:

-- :ref:`membrane-only`: binning,  then Fourier on the Martini bilayer.
+- :ref:`membrane-only`: Fourier (default), then binning on the Martini bilayer.
-- :ref:`membrane-protein-pr`: binning, then Fourier on the membrane-protein trajectory.
+- :ref:`membrane-protein-pr`: Fourier (default), then binning on the membrane-protein trajectory.

 .. _examples-usage: